inventwithdean/CUDA_MLP/README.md

 This repository contains a pure CUDA C++ implementation of a Multilayer Perceptron (MLP) neural network.
 By building from the ground up, we gain a deep understanding of the inner workings of neural networks and the performance benefits of GPU acceleration.

-#### Note: This project currently focuses on the forward pass.
-The backward pass and optimization are under development.
+#### Note: Currently, only Linear Layer's backward pass is implemented along with Mean Squared Error and Vanilla Gradient Descent.
+Further features are under development.

 ## Disclaimer:
 * This project is for educational purposes and may not be optimized for production use.